pitt-crc/user-manual/docs/slurm/preempt.md

 **Many short jobs.** Short jobs lose little work if preempted.
-By default preempted jobs are not requeued, so you decide when and where to resubmit — either with your own resubmission script, or by requeueing (at the risk of repeated preemption).
+By default preempted jobs are not requeued, so you decide when and where to resubmit — either with your own resubmission script, or by requeueing.

 **Long, restartable jobs.** A long job should checkpoint: write intermediate output periodically and, on restart, detect the latest checkpoint to resume